-However, there’s a few steps you can take to mitigate the risks of ransomware as paying criminals is never a good idea even though it seems like the only thing to do.
+However, there are a few steps you can take to mitigate the risks of ransomware as paying criminals is never a good idea even though it seems like the only thing to do.
 The below can hopefully help you mitigate the risk of ransomware and keep you safe.

 1. Be vigilant with email attachments